-The presence of classical culture in the Dakhla Oasis was in fact widespread, not limited to the house of Serenos or even to Trimithis.
+The presence of classical culture in the Dakhla Oasis was in fact widesepread, not limited to the house of Serenos or even to Trimithis.
 It manifests itself as well in a phenomenon barely detectable in the face of the mass of Egyptian theophoric names that I discussed in the first lecture.
 This is something that might easily escape attention unless one has had repeatedly the experience of being brought up short by a totally unexpected name in the midst of the banal.
-Now Greek names are not in themselves uncommon in the texts from Egypt, and Kysis, Ain Waqfa, Kellis, and Trimithis, which make up most of our documentary material from the oases, do not differ from most places in the Nile valley or the Fayyum in this respect.
+Now Greek names are not in themselves uncommon in the texts from Egypt, and Kysis, Ain Waqfa, Kellis, and Trimithis, which make up most of our documentary material from the oases, do not differ from most places in the Nile valley in this respect.
 The phenomenon I wish to discuss is limited to masculine names, a point worth bearing in mind.
-Guy Wagner alluded to it briefly in his great work on the oases, mentioning the presence of a number of "classical" Greek names.
-In this group, however, he combined names that are commonplace in Roman Egypt, like Polydeukes, Leonides, Agathos Daimon (not very classical, that-it is a transparent calque of the name of the Egyptian god Shai), Timotheos, Agathon, Eros, and the like, with a number that are unique or rare in Roman Egypt.
+Guy Wagner described it briefly in his great work on the oases (224-26), mentioning the presence of a number of "classical" Greek names.
+In this group, however, he combined names that are commonplace in Roman Egypt, like Polydeukes, Leonides, Agathos Daimon (not very classical, that-it is a transparent calque of the Egyptian Shai), Timotheos, Agathon, Eros, and the like, with a number that are unique or rare in Roman Egypt.
 It is this latter group that interests me and suggests some broader reflections on Greek culture in the oases and more generally in Egypt.

 First, there is a small Homeric cluster.
-Since Achilleus is common in the papyri, the few examples in the Kellis ostraka are not very consequential.
+Since Achilleus is common in the papyri, the few examples in the Kellis ostraca are not very consequential.
 More striking is his father Peleus, a name that appears in a graffito in the Gebel Teir, the range north of Kharga where stone was cut for local use; there is not a single example elsewhere in the papyri of this name.
-Odysseus is lacking so far (the name is extremely rare in the papyri), but the names of both his father Laertes and his son Telemachos appear in ostraka from Kysis, modern Douch in the south part of the Kharga oasis.
-Telemachos is known from a couple of Ptolemaic papyri and then two people in an Oxyrhynchos papyrus of the mid-third century AD; Laertes otherwise appears in first-century AD Philadelphia in the Fayyum and nowhere else.
-Eumelos-perhaps alluding to the son of

-Admetos and Alkestis-also turns up as a signer in one ostrakon from our excavations at Trimithis, but this name is not as rare as the others, even though the attestations are heavily Ptolemaic in character.
-I am inclined to include here also Alektor, again from a Douch ostrakon, who might seem a relatively obscure allusion as the son of Pelops.
+Odysseus is lacking so far (the name is extremely rare in the papyri), but the names of both his father Laertes and his son Telemachos appear in ostraca from Kysis, modern Douch.
+Telemachos is known from a couple of Ptolemaic papyri and then two people in an Oxyrhynchos papyrus of the midthird century CE; Laertes otherwise appears in first-century CE Philadelphia in the Fayyum and nowhere else.
+Eumelos-perhaps alluding to the son of Admetos and Alkestis-also turns up as a signer in one ostracon from our excavations at Trimithis, but this name is not as rare as the others, even though the attestations are heavily Ptolemaic in character.
+I am inclined to include here also Alektor, again from a Douch ostracon, who might seem a relatively obscure allusion as the son of Pelops.
 Although cocks are occasionally mentioned in papyrus accounts, the name has not shown up before in the papyri.
 Alas, a Tisamenos that Wagner claims to find in one of the papyri of the nekrotaphoi of Kysis is a ghost, invented by Crönert in a faulty emendation.